kollenl/training-r-intro/4-Writing-Functions-Conditionals-and-Loops/readme.md

 ```

 # For loop

 Like most programming languages, R has for and while loops.
 This tutorial will
-cover just for loops and move on to apply() functions, which are more commonly
+cover just for loops and move on to `apply()` functions, which are more commonly
 used in R.

 For loops are used to repeat an operation a set number of times.
-The basic outline
+Here is the
-below shows is
+basic outline:

 ```r